teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Wizard.md

 <!-- - % Multiple copies of a spell are required for the wizard to prepare a spell more than once. *(If your spellbook only contains one Light spell-creature, you cannot cast it twice.)*-->
 ___
 ### Conjure Calamity
 At any time, a Prepared Spell may be consumed to Conjure Calamity, instead of Casting it regularly.
-That "Spell" is already in your Spellbook.
+This Spell is already in your Spellbook.

 Each Wizard's calamity is unique, and should be determined at the time of character creation by the choice of a single additional descriptor _(fire, lightning, shadow, ice, acid, etc)_.
 This can also cause secondary effects when appropriate _(igniting flammable objects, freezing a small pool, etc)_.